McAuliffe, Democrats, trying to ignite Black turnout in deadlocked Virginia governor's race

 While Democrats have seen an uptick in recent weeks, they’re still concerned about a softness in Black voter turnout.
 McAuliffe has launched a late-game effort to light a fire under his party’s base voters.

-"We ain’t got time to be tired," former President Barack Obama emphasized as he campaigned with McAuliffe at a rally nine days ago in Richmond.
+"We ain’t got time to be tired," former President Obama emphasized as he campaigned with McAuliffe at a rally nine days ago in Richmond.
 "What is required is sustained effort."

 The nation’s first Black president, who remains very popular with Democratic voters nearly five years removed from the White House, said he understood voters were worn down from the nation’s divisive polices as well as the strains from the coronavirus, the worst pandemic to strike the globe in a century.
 But pointing to Virginia’s election, which political observers see as a bellwether ahead of next year’s midterms when the Democrats will try to hold onto their razor-thin majorities in Congress, Obama urged "don’t sit this one out."